cooperwfloyd/next-boilerplate/readme.md

 The `pages` directory contains all of the project's page files as well as global `_app` and `_document` files.
 Only the page itself and any page-specific CSS files should be included here and not any additional files such as components or assets.

+#### Import Page-specific CSS

+Place a `.scss` file in the same directory as your page and then import it into your page with `import "./filename.scss";`.

 #### Routing

 Next.JS has built-in routing based on how you name your file.
 Below are examples in this project of how specific and dynamic routes are generated.
 These routes are specified per sub-directory in the `pages` directory, so any routes placed further down the tree will override any previous routes.